-Franz is a free, open source and multi-platform supported messaging app for Linux, Windows, MacOS etc. If I say that it’s a chat or messaging app, it might be a bit wrong information.
-Because this app is not a standalone messaging software instead it’s a host application which supports hundreds of online chat and messaging services into one software.
+Franz is a free, open-source, multi-platform supported messaging app for Linux, Windows, MacOS, etc. If I say that it’s a chat or messaging app, it might be a bit wrong information.
+Because this app is not a standalone messaging software; instead, it’s a host application that supports hundreds of online chat and messaging services into one software.

-There are lots of interesting and useful chat and messaging apps available in the market which provide a different taste and handful features that keep them apart from each other.
+There are many interesting and useful chat and messaging apps available in the market that provides a different taste and a handful of features that keep them apart.
 For fulfilling the various user-specific task, you might be using a set of different chat and messaging apps.
-But to keep pace with these apps all the time seems difficult, time-consuming and resource hog for the system.
+But to keep pace with these apps all the time seems difficult, time-consuming, and resource-hog for the system.

-It offers built-in sync features which means it can sync all the chat and messages when you first login into the Franz account across the OS platform and devices.
+It offers built-in sync features, which means it can sync all the chat and messages when you first login into the Franz account across the OS platform and devices.
 Do you need any custom features or extended features?
 No problem.
 Franz is there to cover you as well.
-It has extensive plugin architecture which will let you have extended services and features for user and task specific requirements.
+It has an extensive plugin architecture, which will let you have extended services and features for user and task-specific requirements.

 Install Franz in Ubuntu Linux

-You can now install this app community edition on Linux by using .deb package or AppImage.
-In case, if you don’t know how to use these package system, follow my tutorial on how to install software in Linux.
-Now download your desired software package from below link.
+You can now install this app community edition on Linux by using the .deb package or AppImage.
+In case if you don’t know how to use these package systems, follow my tutorial on how to install software in Linux.
+Now download your desired software package from the below link.